Vishwas3000/Obsidian_KL/Data Analysis using LLM.md

 [[Making your first LLM Agent application]] [[LLM Creation]] [Github repo] [https://github.com/Vishwas3000/llm_application]

+## To do
+- [ ] Create a Vector data base for storing large number of data
+- [ ] Figure out a way to post process the response
+- [ ] Setup proper tools for the agent to use
+- [ ] Setup a good prompts system
+	- [ ] Structure the prompt from the user before feeding it into the LLM
+- [ ] Setup proper response system
+	- Response type
+		- Code response
+		- Basic analysis response
+			- Value based
+			- Text based
+	- [ ] Handle the Data that need to render the graphs
+	- [ ] Handle non-graph data
+	- [ ] Handle regular response
 ## Basics about the project (LLM Application)

 ### Understanding Your Data Analysis Agent Project